Palo Alto DNS Security

 Check for Passive DNS Monitoring is enabled.

 Click here for Top 5 Commands DNS to Test DNS Zone Transfer in 2-minutes

-Palo Alto provide option of DNS security only if it is properly configured.
-To use DNS security, we need to verify and activate subscriptions, enable DNS security as guide above and use the DNS security dashboard.
+Palo Alto provides the option of DNS security only if it is properly configured.
+To use DNS security, we need to verify and activate subscriptions, enable DNS security as guided above, and use the DNS security dashboard.

 Subscribe us to receive more such articles updates in your email.